Developer Guide

 The OCP will be updated upon switching to dashboard mode.

-This can be done via CLI (with the command switch db
+This can be done via CLI (with the command switch db) or mouse input (clicking on the dashboard tab).

 The following steps and sequence diagram shows how the updating of the OCP is implemented via mouse input.
 You should note the mechanism after the mode has been switched.